 Traceability matters

 Our stakeholders–including consumers, brands, other NGOs, and consumer advocacy groups –regularly challenge us to demonstrate how we ensure our claims of Rainforest Alliance Certified content.
-Traceability helps us back up the claim that any products bearing the Rainforest Alliance seal come from Rainforest Alliance Certified sources.
-It means that consumers and companies can trace a product back to a Rainforest Alliance certified farm of group.
-This process helps us safeguard the integrity of the Rainforest Alliance seal.
+Traceability means that consumers and companies can trace a product back to a Rainforest Alliance certified farm or group of farmers.

-Every stage of its journey documented, so consumers are certain of what they are buying.
-Companies can also benefit from traceability because it can make their supply chains more transparent, identify possible weak spots and work on further improvements.
-And farmers can track farm development, but also gain access to new markets.
+Collecting this data centrally at the Rainforest Alliance provides visibility through the entire supply chain, from origin to final distribution, assuring the integrity of the Rainforest Alliance seal.
+Every stage of a product’s journey is documented, so consumers are certain of what they are buying.
+Companies and farmers also benefit from traceability because it can make their supply chains more transparent, identify possible weak spots and work on further improvements.

 Royalty